 Ty Cobb or

 T206 cards.
 You'll be able to find all the major sets in our card selection.

-you can also find any rookie related cards that are currently for sale, either by year or card, or even find cards that were made before their "official" rookie year.
+With our search filters, you can also find any rookie cards, either by year or card, or even find cards that were made before their "official" rookie year.